 A feeling of thinking

-The results of this temporary exhibition Rodin and I shows children’s works, responding to their ‘bodies’; each of the works itself a biography of the kids’ experiences, each at various stages of receiving hospitalized-medical care.
+The results of this temporary exhibition Rodin and I show children’s works, responding to their ‘bodies’; each of the works itself a biography of the kids’ experiences, each at various stages of receiving hospitalized-medical care.

-Told through sculptures, there’s not only clay, but also combinations using lots of the hygienic disposable items you’d likely find on any health-aware hospital ward.
+Told through sculptures, there’s not only clay but also combinations using lots of the hygienic disposable items you’d likely find on any health-aware hospital ward.
 One of these being a butterfly constructed from blue surgical gloves.

 Ministry of Culture, 182 Rue Saint Honoré, 75001, Paris

-Living up to its name, Modelisme, this shop has stacks and stacks of what look to be vintage model replica airfix kits.
+Living up to its name, Modelisme, this shop has stacks and stacks of what look to be vintage model replica Airfix kits.
 The strangest of sorts though, as most of them are of once-operational war contraptions.